 (Matthew Kelly, Dynamic Catholic)

-In writing this week we set up the writer’s notebooks and worked on a personal narrative piece around a summer theme.
-My goal these next weeks is for them to see writing as an enjoyable experience, as well as to improve as writers.
+In writing next week we set up the writer’s notebooks and work on a personal narrative piece around a summer theme.
+My goal these beginning weeks is for them to see writing as an enjoyable experience, as well to improve as writers.

 We will begin the “40 book Challenge” next week.
 I will explain that each student will be required to read at least 40 books this year.
 In addition, I will give them a list of how many of the various genres they will be asked to read.
 I am not assigning individual titles, just genres.
 The purpose is for the children to read often, and to read genres that they may not necessarily choose on their own.
 They will log in their completed books in the reading notebook that is kept in the classroom.
 I will send home another set of logs to use at home.
 Thank you for supporting my reading program.
 Each night for homework they will be assigned to read for 30 minutes.

 Today we took the first spelling test of grade four.
 In addition to spelling the assigned words, I dictated several sentences that included some of the words.
 I will be looking to see how they spell in general, not the just the assigned words, but their overall writing.
-When I grade their papers, I will only grade the assigned spelling words.
-I explained that I will also take off one point for a word not capitalized and if a sentence isn’t punctuated correctly.
+When I grade their papers, I will only grade the assigned spelling words however.
+I explained that I will also take off one point for a sentence or proper noun not capitalized, and another point off if a sentence isn’t punctuated correctly.
 Each month I will increase the amount of points taken off.
 I am trying to improve the overall quality of their written work.
-The goal is to have the children attend to the details of written work, being careful to use language mechanics in their writing.
+The goal is to have the children attend to the details of written work, being careful to use language mechanics automatically in their writing.

 I am looking forward to meeting you this coming week at Open House.
 It is a good opportunity to come into the classroom to see where your child spends the majority of his/her day.
 In addition, I will have the opportunity to show you what we will be studying this year, and to get to know my students’ parents.
 I know some of you have more than one class to visit, so I totally understand if you can only spend a few minutes with me on that night.
 I always love gathering together at Open House to discuss the year, and to answer any questions you may have!
 Please note that the evening begins at 6:30 this year.
 Please gather in the gym for a general meeting, and the classroom visits will then follow.
 I look forward to seeing you if your schedule permits!

-Please read the attached letter explaining Future Problem Solvers.
-The children were introduced to this program on Thursday, and will take home information in the red folders as well.
+Please read the letter explaining Future Problem Solvers the children took home yesterday.
+They were introduced to this program on Thursday afternoon.
+Please look for several other items that are in the Friday red folders.